You don't need to burn a whole house down to roast a pig

 It seems to me that no one does roast pork as well as the Chinese.
 They taught the world that the tegument need not be cut off and thrown away.
 When roasted properly, it is even more prized that the meat itself.

-So, how did the Chinese learn how to cook pork this way?
+So, how did the Chinese learn how to cook it this way?

-And if you burn down your house in the process, don't sue me.
+And if you do end up burning your house down in the process, don’t sue me.

 7 comments